BestTimesToVisit.com Logo

 Speedboats (Lanchas Rápidas)

-These are essential for shorter hops between towns or to reach more remote lodges from gateway cities.
+These are the workhorses for shorter inter-town travel and transfers from gateway cities to lodges.
 They are faster than traditional riverboats but can be bumpy and exposed to the elements.

 Small Aircraft (Bush Planes)